-DISORD ER AND DISABILITY SERVICES (a) the child is referred by an eligible practitioner for the purpose of assisting the practitioner with their diagnosis of the child; or (b) the child is referred by an eligible practitioner for the purpose of contributing to the child's pervasive developmental disorder (PDD) or disability treatment plan, developed by the practitioner; and (c) for a child with PDD, the eligible practitioner is a consultant physician in the practice of his or her field of psychiatry or paediatrics; or for a child with disability, the eligible practitioner is a specialist, consultant physician or general practitioner: and (d) the speech pathologist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for provision of these services; and (e) the child is not an admitted patient of a hospital; and (f) the service is provided to the child individually and in person; and (g) the service lasts at least 50 minutes in duration.
-These items are limited to a maximum of four services per patient, consisting of any combination of the following items - 82000, 82005, 82010 and 82030 (See para MN.10.1 of explanatory notes to this Category) Fee: \$89.35 Benefit: 85% = \$75.95 Extended Medicare Safety Net Cap: \$268.05 OCCUPATIONAL THERAPY Occupational therapy health service provided to a child, aged under 13 years, by an eligible occupational therapist where: (a) the child is referred by an eligible practitioner for the purpose of assisting the practitioner with their diagnosis of the child; or (b) the child is referred by an eligible practitioner for the purpose of contributing to the child's pervasive developmental disorder (PDD) or disability treatment plan, developed by the practitioner; and (c) for a child with PDD, the eligible practitioner is a consultant physician in the practice of his or her field of psychiatry or paediatrics; or for a child with disability, the eligible practitioner is a specialist, consultant physician or general practitioner; and
+M10.
+AUTISM, PERVASIVE DEVELOPMENTAL DISORDER AND DISABILITY SERVICES an eligible practitioner; and (c) the child has been referred by an eligible practitioner for the provision of services that are consistent with the PDD or disability treatment plan; and (d) for a child with PDD, the eligible practitioner is a consultant physician in the practice of his or her field of psychiatry or paediatrics; or for a child with disability, the eligible practitioner is a specialist, consultant physician or general practitioner; and (e) the speech pathologist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for provision of these services; and (f) the child is not an admitted patient of a hospital; and (g) the service is provided to the child individually and in person; and (h) the service lasts at least 30 minutes in duration.
+These items are limited to a maximum of 20 services per patient, consisting of any combination of items - 82015, 82020, 82025 and 82035 (See para MN.10.1 of explanatory notes to this Category) Fee: \$90.70 Benefit: 85% = \$77.10 Extended Medicare Safety Net Cap: \$272.10 OCCUPATIONAL THERAPY Occupational therapy health service provided to a child, aged under 15 years, for treatment of a pervasive developmental disorder (PDD) or an eligible disability by an eligible occupational therapist where: (a) the child has been diagnosed with PDD or an eligible disability; and (b) the child has received a PDD or disability treatment plan (while aged under 13 years) as prepared by an eligible practitioner; and (c) the child has been referred by an eligible practitioner for the provision of services that are consistent with the PDD or disability treatment plan; and (d) for a child with PDD, the eligible practitioner is a consultant physician in the practice of his or her field of psychiatry or paediatrics; or for a child with disability, the eligible practitioner is a specialist, consultant physician or general practitioner; and (e) the occupational therapist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for provision of these services; and Fee 82025 (f) the child is not an admitted patient of a hospital; and